ronsen/bibel/README.md

 Open `http://localhost:5173` in your browser.

+### Note!

+Apparently, this app takes a lot of usage data and caching data is the best way to reduce it but somehow it broke if you try to deloy it to a serverless cloud such as Vercel so you have to use your own server.

-*Note: this is just a fun project!*
+*This is just a fun project!*